 As of August 6, 2020, more than 5 million cases of COVID-19 were reported in the United States along with more than 160,000 deaths from the disease.
 Many scientists expect the pandemic to get worse this autumn, which is when students would traditionally return to school for the start of a new school year.
-Families are dealing with a lot of uncertainty right now, and these tips can help you manage the stress, anxiety, worry and overwhelming feelings that you and your child may experience.
+Families are dealing with a lot of uncertainty right now, and these tips can help you manage the stress, anxiety, worry and overwhelming feelings about parenting time that you and your child may experience.

 Even if your school district is planning 100% virtual learning and you’re working at home, chances are good that you’ll still need to leave once in a while.
 If your child is doing a blended learning or 100% in-person school schedule, you’ll definitely need a plan for what to do if one or more of your household members becomes ill with COVID-19.
 If you have primary custody and get sick, consider how your child will have access to food.
 If your child gets ill, plan for how to get them to the doctor or get them a COVID-19 test.
 You may even want one of our family law attorneys to help you with a guardianship plan in case you pass away.